Pineapple Fried Rice

 This post may contain affiliate links.

-Pineapple Fried Rice – A Hawaiian-inspired shrimp fried rice recipe that’s EASY, ready in minutes, and has so much authentic flavor!!
-A family favorite that’s better-than-takeout!!
+Hawaiian Pineapple Shrimp Fried Rice — A Hawaiian-inspired shrimp fried rice recipe that’s EASY, ready in minutes, and has so much authentic flavor!!
+A family favorite that’s better than takeout!!

 Hawaiian Pineapple Fried Rice Recipe

 Making fried rice at home that tastes just as good or even better-than-takeout is fast, easy, and comes together in minutes.

 I have many other fried rice recipes on my website including Chicken, Shrimp, a Sheet Pan version, and even Fried Cauliflower Rice.
 They’re some of the most popular recipes on my site and have been for years!

 This version has what I like to think of as a Hawaiian twist because of the shrimp and pineapple.
 The sweetness of the pineapple contrasted with the soy sauce is just perfect.

 Also incorporated are pieces of red bell peppers, peas, carrots, corn, and scrambled eggs for lots of hidden gems of texture and flavor within every bite of this pineapple shrimp rice.